metasfresh/metasfresh-documentation/_webui_collection/EN/Salesorder_sysconfig_promised_date.md

 ---

 ## Overview
-In metasfresh the date promised of a sales order by default coincides with the order date.
+In metasfresh, the date promised of a sales order by default coincides with the order date.
 Should the dates diverge, they can be changed accordingly by hand.
 If, however, the date promised generally lies a minimum number of days after the order date, a system administrator can go ahead and adjust the default settings accordingly.
 To do so, please proceed as follows:

 ## Steps
 1. [Log in to metasfresh](Login) with the [user role](NewUserRole) "System Administrator".